College Search

 • Federal Financial Aid

-Scholarships available: Cohen Scholars Program-The Cohen Scholarship is run out of the UNLV Provosts office.
-Mr. Cohen’s generosity awards our students, despite difficult circumstances, the opportunity to better themselves, our university, and our communities through earning a degree.
+Scholarships available: The Cohen Scholars Program - This program awards our students, despite difficult circumstances, the opportunity to better themselves, our university, and our communities.
 By lifting the financial burden of attending UNLV, this program helps students focus on their studies and immerse themselves in the university experience.

 Academic